-You can find a selection of accomodation options near to Bloodstock, Catton Park, DE12 8LN on the interactive map below if you zoom in.
+You can find a selection of accommodation options near to Bloodstock, Catton Park, DE12 8LN on the interactive map below.
+You can zoom in/out and drag.

 Purchasing Food & Drink at Bloodstock

 Food: There are plenty of outlets to buy food at Bloodstock Festival.
 These range from Full English Breakfasts to burgers, noodles, paella and many more options including vegan and vegetarian.

 Beer: The festival pub has a large selection of beers and ales, as does ‘Lemmy’s Bar’.
 There is a late night bar in the Sophie Lancaster tent which stays open to 2am.
 Chilled beers can be purchased at the Midgard campsite.
 Beer prices vary at Bloodstock depending on what you have.
 A standard pint will cost £4.50 – £5.00.
 Bloodstocks own beer which is 6.66% is £5 per pint.